polypheny/PolyNOM/docs/application.md

   Transport method to be used to communicate with the Polypheny instance.
 As of now 'plain' and 'unix' are available were 'plain' refers to TCP/IP.

 - `use_docker` (`bool`, optional):
   Wether to use Docker to manage the Polypheny instance.
 When set to 'True' PolyNOM searches for a Docker container running a Polypheny instance.
+The container name can be specified in the PolyNOM config.
 If no container is found, a new one is created on which Polypheny is deployed automatically.
 If a container is present but stopped, the container will be started.
-If not specified, this defaults to 'True'.
-The container running Polypheny must be named 'polypheny'.
+If not specified, this defaults to 'False'.

 - `migrate` (`bool`, optional):
   Wether to trigger automatic schema migration.
 If enabled, PolyNOM automatically compares the schema of the application with the one currently present on the Polypheny instance.
 Adjustments to the schmea are then made on instantiation of this application object.
 Defaults to `False`.